caspark/factorio-a11y/README.md

 How does it work?
 -----------------

+This mod exposes a number of hot keys to provide alternate control schemes.
+For example:

+* Run character to cursor - <kbd>Shift</kbd>+<kbd>Alt</kbd>+<kbd>R</kbd>
+* Mine closest resource in range of character - <kbd>Shift</kbd>+<kbd>Alt</kbd>+<kbd>E</kbd>
+* etc

-This mod exposes a number of functions, which an accessibility-impaired user can call by using Factorio 0.17's mechanism to call functions in mods using syntax like this:
+It also exposes more complex functions, which an accessibility-impaired user can call by using Factorio 0.17's mechanism to call functions in mods using syntax like this:

 ```
-/sc __A11y__ what_is_this(game.player) -- this prints out the name of the item the mouse cursor is holding or hovering over
+/sc __A11y__ grab(game.player, 'iron-plate') -- grabs iron plates from the player's inventory
 ```

-The intended way to use call these functions is to use voice recognition software to turn voice commands into text shortcuts - for example, using [Dragonfly](https://github.com/dictation-toolbox/dragonfly), [Vocola](http://vocola.net/), or [Talon](https://talonvoice.com/) - while using either a mouse-alternative (e.g. trackball or [controller/joystick with JoyToKey](https://joytokey.net/en/) or [controller/joystick with Gopher360](https://github.com/Tylemagne/Gopher360)) if physically able or low cost head/eye-tracking equipment (using e.g. [eViacam](http://eviacam.crea-si.com/index.php) or [Precision-Gaze](https://precisiongazemouse.com/) or [Talon](https://talonvoice.com/)) if not.
+(The intended way to use call these functions is to use voice recognition software - see *Relevant Software* heading below - to turn voice commands into text shortcuts.)

 With enough work, it may eventually be possible to play Factorio with no hands at all.

 Features
 --------